metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 <a id="nestedatt--spec--agent--ebpf--metrics--server--tls"></a>
 ### Nested Schema for `spec.agent.ebpf.metrics.server.tls`

-Required:

-- `type` (String) Select the type of TLS configuration:<br>- 'DISABLED' (default) to not configure TLS for the endpoint.- 'PROVIDED' to manually provide cert file and a key file.
-[Unsupported (*)].- 'AUTO' to use OpenShift auto generated certificate using annotations.

 Optional:

 - `insecure_skip_verify` (Boolean) 'insecureSkipVerify' allows skipping client-side verification of the provided certificate.If set to 'true', the 'providedCaFile' field is ignored.
 - `provided` (Attributes) TLS configuration when 'type' is set to 'PROVIDED'. (see [below for nested schema](#nestedatt--spec--agent--ebpf--metrics--server--tls--provided))
 - `provided_ca_file` (Attributes) Reference to the CA file when 'type' is set to 'PROVIDED'. (see [below for nested schema](#nestedatt--spec--agent--ebpf--metrics--server--tls--provided_ca_file))
+- `type` (String) Select the type of TLS configuration:<br>- 'DISABLED' (default) to not configure TLS for the endpoint.- 'PROVIDED' to manually provide cert file and a key file.
+[Unsupported (*)].- 'AUTO' to use OpenShift auto generated certificate using annotations.

 <a id="nestedatt--spec--agent--ebpf--metrics--server--tls--provided"></a>
 ### Nested Schema for `spec.agent.ebpf.metrics.server.tls.provided`